TacoSnack/UrbanBot/README.md

 ## Contribute

-If you find any bugs or issues feel free to create a [pull request!](https://github.com/TacoSnack/UrbanBot/pulls)
+If you find any bugs or issues, feel free to create a [pull request!](https://github.com/TacoSnack/UrbanBot/pulls)

 ## Running Locally